 Using the Right Tools

 Social media sharing tools have pros and cons as well.
 For example, it’s best to schedule right from Facebook (as of this writing).
 Make sure you are using free or low cost services that are easy for you.
 It’s important to understand your medium too, like using 11 or more hashtags for Instagram, but none on Facebook (except when requested by client).
+Try other tools for free and just select one that fits you best.
+Repurposing content: Be smart and re-use your best content to save time.
+Creatively reuse content, like for videos and ebooks.

 Networking Is Your Downtime